 Carers UK holds three different kinds of reserves funds: restricted funds, designated funds and general funds.
-At the end of 2023-2024 our total reserves were £3,991,018.
+At the end of 2024-2025 our total reserves were £3,944,370.

 General funds are funds that are easily realisable and exclude restricted and designated funds.
 Carers UK reserves policy is to maintain a level of general reserves that will enable us to maintain and support the continuity of our programme of support to carers and provide sufficient working capital in the event of an unexpected loss of income or increase in expenditure.
 To mitigate any income risk due to the impact of inflation, cost of living and fuel crises the Board have agreed that we should hold the general reserves fund between three to six months forward expenditure.
-At 31 March 2024 the general reserve fund increased by 55% to £2.09m.
-This is equivalent to 6.3 months of 2025 budgeted unrestricted expenditure of £4m.
-We are going to continue holding six months reserves which will give us the confidence to meet the challenges of the years ahead as we continue to operate with a high level of uncertainty around what fundraising activity will be possible over the next year or two.
+At 31 March 2025 the general reserve fund increased by 1% to £2.11m.
+This is equivalent to 6.1 months of 2025 budgeted unrestricted expenditure of

+£4m.
+We will endeavour to continue holding six months reserves which will give us the confidence to meet the challenges of the years ahead as we continue to operate with a high level of uncertainty around what fundraising activity will be possible over the next few years.